wovo/torsor/readme.md

 - The values in a *nominal* scale can be *distinguished* from each other (equality and not-equality operators), but there are no other useful operations on such values.
-Examples of nominal scales are colors and species.
+Examples of nominal scales are colors and biological species.

 - The values in an *ordinal* scale can be distinguished like those of a nominal scale, and in addition they can be *ordered* (greater, less, greater-or-equal, less-or-equal operators).
-Examples of ordinal scales are scores on a bad-average-good-excellent and similar scales.
+Examples of ordinal scales are scores on a bad-average-good-excellent or similar scale.

 - The values of an *interval* scale can be distinguished and ordered, like those of an ordinal scale, and in addition the